Max TOW - 600kg

 Takeoff: Full power, (max 5 mins on full power), get the weight of the nose wheel as quickly as possible with back pressure.
 Airborne, maintain a straight flight path, climbing attitude (nose clipping through the horizon) speed 75-80kts.
 At 300’, check T’s and P’s in green, flaps up.

-Cross Wind: At 500’, select reference point, turn crosswind, check you are at right angles to strip.
-Fuel pump off, be ready to turn fuel pump back on if engine falters.
+Cross Wind: At 700’, turn crosswind on to a selected reference point, check you are at right angles to strip.
 Continue climbing to circuit height.
-(ASPT) Power now 4800 - 5000 RPM.
-Level out, radio call, prepare to turn downwind.
+(ASPT) Power now 4500 RPM.
+Level out.
+Fuel pump off, check fuel pressure, be ready to turn fuel pump back on if engine falters.
+Radio call, prepare to turn downwind.

 Downwind: Check for exact height.
 BUMPFISH checks (fuel pump turned on here), radio call for base, power 4800rpm, turn base.